-MouseEvent.buttons read-only property indicates which buttons were pressed on the mouse to trigger the event.
+MouseEvent.buttons read-only property indicates which buttons are pressed on the mouse (or other input device) when the event is triggered.

 Each button that can be pressed is represented by a given number (see below).
 If more than one button is pressed, the value of the buttons is combined to produce a new number.
-For example, if the right button (
+For example, if the secondary (

-4) are pressed, the value is equal to
+4) buttons are pressed together, the value is

 Note: Do not confuse this property with the